Jocky Wilson: Personal life

-In 1982, Wilson was temporarily banned from competing in darts tournaments after he allegedly threw a punch at an official during a championship.
-This was taken as a reaction to Jocky's being under intense pressure at the time of the Falklands War, as he was married to an Argentine woman named Malvina (the Argentine name for the Falkland Islands is "Islas Malvinas").
-He was soon allowed back into professional competitions again.
+In 1982, during the Falklands War, Wilson was temporarily banned from competing in darts tournaments after he was involved in "an unseemly brawl" with an official during a championship.
+According to Wilson's obituary in The Scotsman, this resulted from a remark allegedly by the official relating to Wilson's wife, who was named Malvina (the Argentine name for the Falkland Islands is "Islas Malvinas").
+He received a temporary ban which stopped him from defending his Unipart trophy title.

-Wilson was a constant sweet-eater and generally refused to brush his teeth ("My Gran told me the English poison the water"); he had lost his last tooth by the age of 28.
-Following his 1982 World title win, he paid £1,200 for dentures, but never took to them.
-They made him belch when drinking, he complained.
+Wilson frequently consumed sweets and generally refused to brush his teeth, stating: "My Gran told me the English poison the water".
+He had lost his last tooth by the age of 28.
+Following his 1982 World title win, he paid £1,200 for dentures, but later complained that the dentures made him belch when drinking.